frickelzeugs/TrashStation/README.md

 ```

 ### Flashing
-Flashing the ESP32 with the FlexiBin firmware is a straightforward process.
+Flashing the ESP32 with the WasteSpot firmware is a straightforward process.
 Make sure your ESP32 is properly connected to your PC and that the necessary drivers are installed.

 #### 1. Requirements
 - Install the [Arduino IDE](https://www.arduino.cc/en/software)